chaseruskin/orbit/docs/src/commands/publish.md

 ## __DESCRIPTION__

-Performs a series of checks on a stable version of a local ip to then release it through a channel.
+Performs a series of checks on a local ip and then releases it to its specified channel(s).

-For an ip to be published, it must have its source field defined that directs to a valid internet location.
+There are multiple checks that are performed before an ip can be published.
+The ip must have an up to date lockfile with no relative dependencies.
+The ip's manifest must also have a value for the source field.
+Lastly, Orbit must be able to construct the hdl source code graph without errors.

+Posting an ip to a channel involves copying the ip's manifest file to a path within the channel known as the index.
+For every publish of an ip, the index corresponds to a unique path within the channel that gets created by Orbit.

-By default, it operates a dry run, performing all steps in the process except for the actual release through the channel.
+By default, it operates a dry run, performing all steps in the process except for posting the ip to its channel(s).
 To fully run the command, use the `--ready` flag.
 When the ip is published, it will also be installed to the cache by default.
 To skip this behavior, use the `--no-install` flag.